The Three Productivity Gaps Every CEO Must Address

 The Personal Aspiration Productivity Gap:

-Imagine instead a company where every employee feels that the company, first and foremost, wants them to flourish in their lives, and most of all in what they care about a their heart’s core, their personal aspirations.
+Imagine instead a company where every employee feels that the company, first and foremost, wants them to flourish in their lives and most of all in what they care about at their heart’s core, their personal aspirations.
 Here the company understands that a flourishing person is automatically a flourishing employee.

-Celebrate each employee first of all for who they really are, what they most aspire to in life, rather than for their role in the company.
+How can this be done?
+By utilizing the life planning technology that George Kinder brought 25 years ago to the financial advice world in 30 cultures.
+Make it corporate culture to put their people first, celebrating and supporting each employee first of all for who they really are and what they most aspire to in life, rather than for their role in the company.
 See employees as differentiated human beings.
 If they are flourishing in their lives, they will flourish in their work.
-And when employees feel free to pursue their greatest aspirations, the company invested in them will be positioned to thrive because each employee is 125% more productive doing the work of more than two marginally satisfied employees.
+And when employees feel free to pursue their greatest aspirations, the company invested in them will be positioned to thrive because each employee is 125% more productive.

-It is humans’ basic natures to flourish as the people we most truly want to be.
-CEOs, drop the fear and unleash that energy, that engagement, that productivity across your enterprise!
+It is human nature to flourish as the people we most truly want to be.
+It’s time to unleash that energy, that engagement, and that productivity across enterprises!

 The Mission-Driven Purpose Productivity Gap:

 “Employees with a strong sense of purpose at work are 5.6 times as likely to be engaged in their jobs as those with a low sense of purpose.
-They are also much less likely to feel burned out or be watching for or actively seeking a new job.
-These outcomes reflect better individual experiences at work and are associated with improved organizational outcomes, including productivity and profitability,” reports a Gallup study.
-“Only 18% describe their current job as one that has a purpose they personally believe in.”
+They are also much less likely to feel burned out or be watching for or actively seeking a new job.”

 The Listening Productivity Gap:

-Enhancing our listening makes everyone smarter as well as emotionally intelligent, collaborative and connected, creative and more capable of thinking outside the box.
+Enhancing listening skills makes everyone smarter, more emotionally intelligent, more collaborative and connected, more creative, and more capable of thinking outside the box.

-Moreover, our authenticity moves at exactly the same pace as everyone we connect with.
-People gravitate toward those with the greatest authenticity who tend to be the most grounded, the best listeners, the most calm in a crisis, and the most capable of thinking creatively outside the box.
+Our authenticity also moves at exactly the same pace as everyone we connect with.
+People gravitate toward those with the greatest authenticity, who tend to be the most grounded, the best listeners, the most calm in a crisis, and the most capable of thinking creatively outside the box.

 To build sustainable organizations, the ground on which they are built is the listening power of their employees.